 Accurate management of blood glucose levels is a powerful tool in preventing diabetes complications.
-Continuous Glucose Monitoring (CGM) devices allow you to track your levels and trends at any time 24/7 without finger sticks, spend more time in range, significantly lower your A1C, and share important data with loved ones and caregivers.
-We offer the top CGM brands including FreeStyle Libre System, Dexcom and Eversense – Implantable CGM*.
+Continuous glucose monitoring devices allow you to track your levels and trends at any time 24/7 without finger sticks, spend more time in range, significantly lower your A1C, and share essential data with loved ones and caregivers.
+We offer the top CGM brands, including FreeStyle Libre, Dexcom, and Eversense – Implantable CGM.*

 The Benefits of continuous glucose monitoring

 What are the benefits of continuous glucose monitoring?

 - Reduce or eliminate painful finger sticks

 - Track your levels and trends over time